SmartDataAnalytics/jena-sparql-api/jena-sparql-api-mapper-proxy/README.md

 ### Introduction
 Jena `Resource`s are stateless views over an RDF Graph (EnhGraph to be precise).
-This system simplifies the process of creating such custom views by creating a dynamic proxies that implement missing methods based on the provided annotations.
-Furthermore, collection views backed by Jena Model's are supported.
+Our system simplifies the process of creating custom views by creating a dynamic proxies that implement missing methods based on the provided annotations.
+Furthermore, collection *views* backed by Jena Model's are supported.

-The system is this module is
+From our experience, the paradigm shift is instead of trying to map RDF into Java classes, it is much easier to have Java views over RDF - as this way one retains access to all the flexibility of RDF while at the same time gaining the convenience of a Java domain model.
+With Java view backed by an RDF resource, one can idiomatically add any triples to that resource (either directly as triples or using the methods of the view).
+Conversely, adding arbitrary triples to a Java POJO is much more difficult to accomplish - essentially it requires interfacing against some sort of EntityManger.

+The ingenious Apache Jena framework already provided most of the conceptual foundations and building blocks - our contribution is to make this sub-system more easily accessible.

 ### Features